 - Be prepared for inclement weather and carry plenty of warm clothes, food, and water

-Below is a Google Map to assist you in finding the parking area for accessing Washoe Meadows State Park.
+Here’s a map to assist you in finding the parking area for accessing Washoe Meadows State Park.
 Remember, the hike featured on this post begins on the northern end of the park.

-If Lake Tahoe is experiencing a bigger snow year Washoe Meadows State Park can be very fun to cross-country ski or snowshoe through, particularly for beginners as the terrain is mostly flat.
-However, the snowpack needs to be significant because the park is located approximately at lake level (i.e. the lowest point in the Lake Tahoe Basin) which means that it can take awhile during the winter for snow to accumulate enough in which to ski or snowshoe.
+When Lake Tahoe experiences a big snow winter, Washoe Meadows State Park is an excellent place to cross-country ski or snowshoe.
+It’s an ideal location for beginner cross-country skiers since the terrain is mostly flat.
+However, the overall snowpack definitely needs to be of significant quantities because the park is basically located at lake level, which means its at the lowest point in the Lake Tahoe Basin and is slow to accumulate snow.

 For those of you who are interested, here is a poster available for purchase that I designed featuring an image taken in Washoe Meadow State Park on January 25, 2017.
 Click on the image of the poster to go see all of the types of prints available at my RedBubble.
 Thanks for your support!